syedikramali/syedikramali/Readme.md

 - 🚀 I've contributed to image to code open-source projects
 - 📈 Developed and implemented a CI/CD pipeline, reducing deployment time from hours to minutes and significantly increasing deployment frequency..
 - 📚 Continuous learner, currently exploring Generative AI and Cloud
-- 🌍 Based in Chicago, open to collaborate on projects worldwide.
+- 🌍 Based in California, open to collaborate on projects worldwide.

 ### 🛠 Skills